Skip to main content

 Launch

-When launch is used, a set of processes will be launched to run in parallel, as described by a yaml file.
+When launch is used, a set of processes will be launched to run in parallel, as described by a YAML definition file.
 Once any of these processes terminates, all other ones will be terminated as well.

 Command line

-Each process will run the contents of the commands list in sequence (i.e. the next command will run when the previous terminates).
+Each process will run the contents of the commands list in sequence (i.e. the next command will start when the previous ends).
 Each command runs in an independent environment (e.g. environment variables set by one command will not be seen by the others).

 E.g.: